List of Yu-Gi-Oh! GX characters: Season 1

 An Obelisk Blue pupil and the former top student of Duel Academy, Belowski has the power to communicate with Duel Sprits.
 Those in his presence gradually fall asleep without proper precautions, and he is therefore confined to his own personal dorm, a secluded paradise within the depths of the school.
-Belowski returns during the second year as one of the few Obelisk Blue students left untouched by the Society of Light, and participates in one duel of the GX tournament against Elroy Prescott, who becomes so tired from the boy's special ability that he forfeits the match.
+Belowski returns during the second year as one of the few Obelisk Blue students left untouched by the Society of Light, and participates in a duel of the GX tournament against Elroy Prescott, who becomes so tired from the boy's special ability that he forfeits the match.
 Belowski plays a Mokey Mokey deck.
 His character in the English version, as well as the title of his debut episode, are based on the film, The Big Lebowski.